NICALab/SUPPORT/README.md

 We tested on the following systems:

 - Ubuntu 18.04
+- Python 3.9
+- Pytorch 1.13.0
+- CUDA 11.7

 ## Installation

-It could vary on your network speed, but installation took less than an hour in our side.
+It could vary on your network speed, but the installation generally took less than 20 minutes.

 1. Clone the repository
 ```